msupply-foundation/msupply_docs/content/docs/programs/requisitions.md

 ![Internal Order: program order](/docs/programs/images/internal_order_detail.png)

 1. The `Add item` and `Add from master list` buttons are disabled.
 Items in a program based Internal Order are configured by the program.
-2. A message explaining that you also cannot edit the maximum or minimum MOS on a program based Internal Order.
+2. A message explaining that you also cannot edit the target and reorder threshold MOS values on a program based Internal Order.
 These values are configured by the program.
 3. Additional information telling you which program, order type and period this Internal Order is for.
 This detail panel can be opened by clicking the `More` button in the top right of the page.

 ### Requisitions